rstol/md-cv/full-chronological/index.md

 `12/2021 - 02/2022`
 **Stüürlade GmbH** Freelance Web-Developer

-> Design, development, and deployment of the website [stüürlade.ch](https://stüürlade.ch) using React.js (Typescript), Node.js, and Tailwind.css.
+> Design, development, and deployment of the website [stüürlade.ch](https://stüürlade.ch) using React.js (Typescript), GraphQL, Node.js, and Tailwind.css.

 `06/2019 - 2022`
 **Weingut Stoll** Web-Developer (Pro bono)

-> Developed and designed the company website [weingut-stoll.ch](https://weingut-stoll.ch) using a serverless architecture that pulls data from a content-management-system and e-commerce (Shopify) API.
-The goal was a fast and user-friendly shopping experience with a mobile-first design that is easy to customize and edit by non-technical content editors.
+> Developed and designed the company website [weingut-stoll.ch](https://weingut-stoll.ch) as a React frontend that queries content with GraphQL from headless CMS and eCommerce (Shopify) APIs.
+> The goal was a fast and user-friendly shopping experience with a mobile-first design that is easy to customize and edit by non-technical content editors.
+The key achievement was a _website traffic increase of 78% in the first six months_.

 `10/2019 - 01/2021`
 **Thea Schellhammer** Freelance Web-Developer